-To further ensure uniform quality, when each new restaurant opens, trained personnel are brought in from other Red Lobsters to train and supplement irk key positions.
+To further ensure uniform quality, when each new restaurant opens, trained personnel are brought in from other Red Lobsters to train and supplement in key positions.
 This team stays from one to two weeks to give the new employees further training and confidence.

-According to President Joe Lee, “these are among the things that have enabled Red Lobster in eight short years to grow and become the world’s largest seafood restaurant chain.”
+According to President Joe Lee, “These are among the things that have enabled Red Lobster in eight short years to grow and become the world’s largest seafood restaurant chain.”

-An old Red Lobster restaurant menu cover (1970s)
+1970s Red Lobster history: Vintage menu cover

-Red Lobster restaurants bill of fare
+Red Lobster restaurant’s bill of fare in the 70s

 All hot seafood entrees served with hush puppies, cole slaw, and choice of potato